 The next morning I would do another hike in the rain.
-In Oregon, rain goes with the territory.
+Along the Oregon Pacific Coast, rain goes with the territory.
 If they scheduled activities around rain, Oregonians would never get anything done.

 So, when in Oregon . . . do it in the rain!